-This recipe for Chicken Cacciatore with Rosemary was inspired by a dinner at my friend’s house a few weeks ago.
-She made her Chicken Cacciatore in the oven – a great way to make a large quantity without using multiple pots – I loved that idea.
+This recipe for oven braised Chicken Cacciatore with Rosemary was inspired by a friend who made Chicken Cacciatore in the oven – a great way to make a large quantity without using multiple pots – I loved that idea.
 Although her dish didn’t have any mushrooms, rosemary or wine in it (she used bell peppers, celery, and basil which were delicious), I spotted a recipe for “New School” Chicken Cacciatore in Todd English’s Cooking in Everyday which used a mixture of shitake mushrooms, cremini mushrooms, chicken broth and white wine.

 So, I took the best of both recipes and combined them.
 I love the extra flavor that mushrooms, wine and chicken broth add to dishes, and the warmth that rosemary brings to braised dishes.
 I also love the idea of including bell peppers in this dish for color and as a way to tuck in some extra vegetables at dinnertime.

 - 2 celery stalks sliced